rohitroxkp7/UniFoil/README.md

 ## Repository Contents
 This repository contains supplementary data and code for dat extraction and visualization purposes to help end-users better analysze the dataset.
 In the main-directory, we have the following folders
-- Airfoil_Generator_Code : This folder contains all the data for modal-based sampling of the airfoil shapes.
+- Airfoil_Generator_Code : Contains all the data for modal-based sampling of the airfoil shapes.
-- Data_Extract_and_Visualize : Useful code to aid data extraction, manipulation and visualization.
+- Data_Extract_and_Visualize : Contains useful code to aid data extraction, manipulation and visualization.
-- Machine Learning : Code for the neural network training that was successfully trained on the FT-airfoil dataset.
+- Machine Learning : Contains code for the neural network training that was successfully trained on the FT-airfoil dataset.
 - Images : Some results from the paper.

 Each folder contains its own **ReadMe.md** file to aid better understanding of information and code.